 - avocado sliced

 - Spray bottom of IP with non-stick cooking spray.

 - Add ½ cup chicken broth to bottom of IP.

 - Add black beans and corn.

 - Press rice into the liquid to make sure it’s fully submerged.

 - Set valve to sealing.
-Cook on Manual for 8 minutes.
+Cook on Manual (high pressure) for 8 minutes.

 - Allow pressure to naturally release for 12 minutes, then turn to quick release.